 |Standardized Test Scores||Very Important|

-To apply, all applicants to Brigham Young University Hawaii must submit the following items.
-Double check with Brigham Young University Hawaii's admissions department to confirm all application materials and requirements.
+To apply to Brigham Young University Hawaii, all applicants must submit the following items.
+Check with Brigham Young University Hawaii's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|